allenling/PikaCarrot/README.md

 an async/await APIs augment to Pika, using Curio as the implementation reference, and no third-party libs needed.

-PikaCarrot is a simple implementation of a coroutine kernel as in Curio.
+Pikake is a simple implementation of a coroutine kernel as in Curio.

 it is based on the top of the builtin event loop used in Pika.